 “Well, we want to get back to the friendliness of the 1950s ethic.
 Today how we do business is so impersonal, just sitting there waiting for customers to contact us.
 My philosophy is to train our people to look for a need and let the future customer know what we can do for them.”

-Maybe we are more impersonal nowadays, but to me, I am not comfortable with people I don’t know showing up and expecting me to drop everything for them unless it’s an emergency.
+Maybe we are more impersonal nowadays.
+But to me, I am not comfortable with people I don’t know showing up.
+I don’t like strangers expecting me to drop everything for them unless it’s an emergency.

-I’m also pretty sure that showing up at my house and telling me that you, a total stranger, can tell my windows are crap is not going to make me want to do business with you.
+I’m also sure that showing up at my house and telling me you, a total stranger, can tell my windows are crap will not make me want to do business with you.

-In this case, as I think back to it, the sentiment was nice but poorly executed and done without respecting the customer base.
+Here, as I think back to it, the sentiment was nice.
+It was poorly executed and done without respecting the customer base.
 Fail.

-For better or for worse, in this day, no one likes being interrupted by advertising and follow up.
-Respect that to show respect to your readership and customer base.
+No one enjoys being interrupted by advertising and follow up.
+Respect that and show respect to your readership and customer base.